emoritzx/botw-tracker/README.md

    The configuration script will generate localized settings, prompting when necessary.

+5. (optional) Create admin user

+       $ cd src
+       $ python manage.py createsuperuser

+   The admin user will have their own quest profile as well.

-5. (optional) Run the server locally for testing:
+6. (optional) Run the server locally for testing:

        $ python manage.py runserver

-6. Deploy application on development server
+7. Deploy application on development server

    Django applications can be deployed on any server with Python/WSGI support.